-The Identity Management Infrastructure is the collection of product and services which provide Oracle Single Sign-on functionality.
-This includes the Oracle Internet Directory, an Oracle HTTP server, and the Oracle Single Sign-On services.
+If using OSSO 10g, The Identity Management Infrastructure is the collection of product and services which provide Oracle Single Sign-on functionality.
+For OSSO 10g, this includes the Oracle Internet Directory, an Oracle HTTP server, and the Oracle Single Sign-On services.
 The Oracle Application Server deployed with these components is typically referred as the Infrastructure instance.